Competitive Rowing Program Summary

 The water season at Mendota Rowing Club generally runs from April to the end of October.
 From November to March we offer winter training.
 More information about winter training is available here.

-Rowers must sign up for practice by 5 pm the night before to allow the coaching staff time to put lineups together.
+Rowers must sign up for practice by 5pm the day before to allow the coaching staff time to put lineups together.
 Please make sure that the days that you sign up for are the days that you can come to practice.
 Your absence directly affects your teammates (especially those assigned to your boat).
 You are considered late if you arrive after the start time.
 The practice sign up sheet for members is located here.

 Coached practices are not open to members with an Independent Sculling Membership.
 You must have a full, novice, or monthly membership to participated in coached practices.